 Take a sizable portion of the dough.
 Stretch it upward and then fold it eventually, accumulating it in the center of the bowl.
 Turn a bowl through a quarter and repeat the process.
 Continue the process until one circle is completed.
 You have to do it four times to complete a circle.

 Though one round of stretch and fold makes it better, you can do another round of 4 folds if it still feels sluggish.

 Rest it for half an hour and repeat the process.
-You have to do four stretch-and-fold sessions with a duration of half an hour among each of them.
+You have to do four stretch-and-fold sessions with a duration of half an hour each of them.

-In that resting duration of 30 minutes, keep the dough in a warm spot.
+During that resting duration of 30 minutes, keep the dough in a warm spot.
 As a warm spot, you can use a proofing box or a preheated oven.

 (To use the latter option, preheat your oven for a half minute and shut it off.
 You can keep the bowl of dough in the oven.
 But make sure the temperature is not more than 80°F. You can track temperature with an oven thermometer.)